 They are on alert!
 They are part of the Pacific Theater Aerospace Control Alert (ACA) here in the Pacific Northwest and they provide ACA 24 hours a day, 7 days a week for the entire region from Northern California to British Columbia.
 They’re basically part of NORAD (North American Air Defense).
 I’m actually surprised we don’t hear them more.
 They basically defend the whole upper West coast from the boogeyman all year long.

-Shown is a 142 FW F-15 taking off out of Portland International Airport(PIA).
+Shown is a 142 FW F-15 taking off out of Portland International Airport(PDX).
 Source

 What about the black helicopters over Portland?